Polonsky conspiracy

 The Polonsky conspiracy, also known as the Polonsky plot or Polonsky affair, was an attempt by Ukrainian Bolsheviks to overthrow the Makhnovshchina during the autumn of 1919.

-Prepared by the revolutionary committees of Oleksandrivsk and Katerynoslav, the plan was to assassinate Nestor Makhno and other members of the insurgent high command, following which pro-Bolshevik units of the insurgent army would seize power in the region.
+After the Makhnovists had captured most of southern Ukraine from the White movement, they prohibited activities that intended to establish an authoritarian regime in Ukraine, which forced Bolshevik cells to go underground.
+The revolutionary committees of Oleksandrivsk and Katerynoslav began planning to assassinate Nestor Makhno and other members of the insurgent high command, after which pro-Bolshevik units of the insurgent army would seize power in the region.
 However, the plot was uncovered and suppressed by the Kontrrazvedka, the Makhnovist counterintelligence division.
-Yevgeny Polonsky and other members of the conspiracy were arrested and sentenced to execution by firing squad.
+Mykhailo Polonsky and other members of the conspiracy were arrested and summarily executed by firing squad.

-The planned coup and the fallout that resulted from its suppression exacerbated the worsening relations between the Makhnovists and Bolsheviks, which culminated in the outbreak of an all-out conflict between them in January 1920.
+The planned coup and its suppression further worsened relations between the Makhnovists and Bolsheviks, the latter of which had wanted a public trial for the conspirators.
+The split culminated in an all-out conflict between the two sides in January 1920, when the Red Army moved back into Ukraine.

 Background

-During the early months of the Ukrainian Civil War, the anarchist Black Guards and the communist Red Guards had fought side-by-side against the forces of Ukrainian nationalism.
-After anarchist insurgents achieved victory over the Central Powers at the battle of Dibrivka, they found themselves up against the nascent White movement and resolved to integrate themselves into the ranks of the Red Army.
-This arrangement didn't last long, as political differences between the Bolsheviks and the Makhnovists culminated in a split, with the anarchists resigning command and retreating into the west.
-Meanwhile, the Red Army quit Ukraine entirely, causing a number of defections to the ranks of the nascent Revolutionary Insurgent Army of Ukraine.
-In August 1919, members of the Red Army's 58th Rifle Division (RSFSR)|58th Rifle Division, including one Yevgeny Polonsky, defected to the insurgents at Pomichna.
+During the early months of the Ukrainian War of Independence, when Ukrainian anarchists found themselves fighting against the nascent White movement, they resolved to integrate themselves into the ranks of the Red Army, which was led by the Russian Bolshevik Party.
+This arrangement did not last long, as political differences between the anarchists and the Bolsheviks culminated in a split.
+The anarchists led by Nestor Makhno (and known as Makhnovists), resigned command in the Red Army and retreated into the west.
+Meanwhile, the Red Army withdrew from Ukraine, causing a number of defections to the ranks of the Makhnovists' newly-established Revolutionary Insurgent Army of Ukraine.
+In August 1919, members of the Red Army's 58th Rifle Division (RSFSR)|58th Rifle Division, including one Mykhailo Polonsky, defected to the Insurgent Army at Pomichna.

 Following the Insurgent Army's defeat of the Volunteer Army at the Battle of Peregonovka, the Makhnovshchina expanded its reach throughout southern Ukraine.
-In the occupied territory, the Revolutionary Insurgent Army proclaimed freedom of speech, freedom of the press, freedom of assembly and freedom of association for all factions of left-wing politics.
-With the White movement effectively defeated in the region, the main danger to the Makhnovshchina became the Bolsheviks, who were continuing to carry out underground anti-Makhnovist activities.
+In the occupied territory, the Insurgent Army proclaimed freedom of speech, freedom of the press, freedom of assembly and freedom of association for all factions of left-wing politics.
+For the press, the only restriction they imposed was a requirement that all reports of military activity follow the line of the Makhnovist newspaper The Road to Freedom.
+However, when it came to organisations, the Makhnovists prohibited any "preparation or organisation of enforcement on the masses of any regime affecting their complete freedom"; this forced the Bolsheviks to move their activities underground and restructure themselves into a clandestine cell system.
+In the city of Katerynoslav, the offices of the Bolshevik newspaper Zvezda became the centre of their clandestine operations, which aimed to win support from politically neutral industrial workers and cause a split in the Makhnovist movement by pitting poor peasants against wealthier kulaks.
+By the time the White movement had been decisively defeated in Ukraine, the Bolsheviks had emerged as the Makhnovshchina's principal rival.